This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 Simply measure the size of the game board and find a frame that fits that size.

-Then place the board in the frame to display it, while also placing all the piece and instructions inside behind the game board for later use.
+Then place the board in the frame to display it, while also placing all the pieces and instructions inside behind the game board for later use.